pact-foundation/pact-jvm/pact-jvm-consumer-junit/README.md

 #### DSL Matching methods

 The following matching methods are provided with the DSL.
 In most cases, they take an optional value parameter which will be used to generate example values (i.e. when returning a mock response).
+If no example value is given, a random one will be generated.

 | method | description |
 |--------|-------------|